denizgursoy/gotouch/src/customize/init.md

 :::

-After the execution of rhw init file, Gotouch will delete both `init.sh` and `init.bat` on the root folder if they exist.
+After the execution of the init file, Gotouch will delete both `init.sh` and `init.bat` on the root folder if they exist.

 ::: warning
 Make sure that init files are on the root folder.
 If they are not on the root folder, they will be ignored.